extrange/startingpoint/README.md

 - `syncthing` is installed but not enable by default.
 To enable:

   - `systemctl --user enable syncthing.service`

+- hostname via `hostnamectl hostname <NAME>` (this affects the device name in Tailscale/Syncthing/Firefox Sync)

 Finally, don't forget to copy over the configuration files you backed up previously.